WHO convenes manufacturers, regulatory authorities meet on COVID-19 vaccines - Express Pharma

-This Region is a vaccine manufacturing powerhouse, and it must now also play a lead role in overcoming the ongoing pandemic: Dr Poonam Khetrapal Singh, Regional Director, WHO South-East Asia
+At the virtual meeting, leading manufacturers from India, Indonesia and Thailand discussed timelines and production capacity, while regulatory bodies deliberated on adjustments that would be needed in processes to make COVID-19 vaccines available at the earliest

-Gearing up for the much needed COVID-19 vaccines, the World Health Organisation (WHO) today organised a meeting of vaccine manufacturers and national regulatory authorities from its South-East Asia Region.
+Gearing up for the much needed COVID-19 vaccines, the World Health Organisation recently organised a meeting of vaccine manufacturers and national regulatory authorities from its South-East Asia Region.

 “The manufacturing capacity that exists in our Region is of the quality and scale required to produce and roll-out a COVID-19 vaccine globally.
 This Region is a vaccine manufacturing powerhouse, and it must now also play a lead role in overcoming the ongoing pandemic,” said Dr Poonam Khetrapal Singh, Regional Director, WHO South-East Asia.